 At the Grand Falls Museum you will find a wedding cake that dates back to 1940.

 You can purchase local products at the famous *Grand Falls Farmers Market* every Saturday from May to October.

-Downtown Grand Falls has a particular cachet, the Broadway Boulevard, being the widest main street in eastern Canada.
+Downtown Grand Falls has a particular cachet, the Broadway Boulevard, being the widest main street east of Winnipeg.
 A stroll downtown will surely seduce you with its shops, restaurants, flower gardens and historical heritage.